UNDP-Data/dv-signal_and_trends-fe/readme.md

 ## Installation
 This project uses `npm`.
 For installation you will need to install `node` and `npm`, if you don't already have it. `node` and `npm` can be installed from [here](https://nodejs.org/en/download/).

-To install the project, sinply clone the the repo and them run `npm install` in the project folder.
+To install the project, simply clone the the repo and them run `npm install` in the project folder.
 You can use terminal on Mac and Command Prompt on Windows.

-This projest is bootstrapped with [`Vite`](https://vitejs.dev/) and was created using `npm create vite@latest` command.
+This project is bootstrapped with [`Vite`](https://vitejs.dev/) and was created using `npm create vite@latest` command.

 Run the terminal or command prompt and then run the following